 Now, even in the moments of your emotional instability, or unresolved stress you still should not forget that your actions have a direct impact on your habits, because

-action is what forms your habit.
+actions is what forms your habits.

 And as another bonus to add some more value to this blog post, I want to remind you about the magic of daily journaling (Journal Yourself Out of Anything) that helps me to deal with any kind of distraction which as we talked above can be a reason why you struggle to adopt the habit of daily reading.
 Click on the link and know more about the power of daily journaling.